decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 * A hash-to-curve suite as defined in [@!I-D.irtf-cfrg-hash-to-curve], using the aforementioned pairing-friendly curve.
 This defines the hash\_to\_curve and expand\_message operations, used by this document.

 * get\_random(n): returns a random octet string with a length of n bytes, sampled uniformly at random using a cryptographically secure pseudo-random number generator (CSPRNG) or a pseudo random function.
-See [@!RFC4086] for recommendations and requirements on the generation of random numbers
+See [@!RFC4086] for recommendations and requirements on the generation of random numbers.

 ## Considerations